zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8.cwd state -> write the script that displsays cwd files 9.duplicate last files -> write the script that duplicates the last lines 10.no more js -> write the script that deletes the file
+8.cwd state -> write the script that displsays cwd files 9.duplicate last files -> write the script that duplicates the last lines 10.no more js -> write the script that deletes the file 11.directories -> write the script that displays directory